Brazil Grand Slam | 23 - 28 septembre 2014

 In the first 30 women’s events in Brazil, the home country has earned 18 gold medals following the by the USA with 11 and China has the other gold.

 Brazil has swept the podium four times in men’s competition and five times in women’s tournaments.
 Most recently, the Brazilian men secured the medals in 2009 in Brasília and the women’s most recent sweep was in 2008 in Guarajà.

 Of six FIVB World Tour stops in Fortaleza, Brazil has won 12 men’s medals followed three by the United States and one each by Argentina, Cuba and Norway.
 In the four women’s events in Fortaleza, the USA leads with seven medals with Brazil capturing the other five medals.

 In the 2013 FIVB World Tour Braziliana stop in São Paulo, Brazil’s Pedro Salgado/Bruno Oscar Schmidt won the gold medal while capturing the women’s gold medal was USA’s new team of Kerri Walsh Jennings/April Ross.

-Fortaleza is one of 11 Brazilian cities that have hosted an international FIVB beach volleyball event.
-Others have been Brasília, Guarajà, Joao Pessoa, Maceio, Recife, Rio de Janeiro, Salvador, Santos, São Paulo and Vitoria.
+11 Brazilian cities have hosted an international FIVB beach volleyball event - Fortaleza, Brasília, Guarajà, Joao Pessoa, Maceio, Recife, Rio de Janeiro, Salvador, Santos, São Paulo and Vitoria.

-The 2014 FIVB Beach Volleyball World Tour will include 10 double-gender FIVB Grand Slam tournaments along with the inaugural FIVB Grand Slam and nine FIVB Beach Volleyball Open events.
+The 2014 FIVB Beach Volleyball World Tour will include 10 double-gender FIVB Grand Slam tournaments along with the inaugural FIVB Grand Slam and eleven FIVB Beach Volleyball Open events.